-This figure displays Google search topic trends for "Wells Fargo Account Fraud Scandal" and "Wells Fargo Scandal" from 2013 Jan to 2018 Dec.
+This figure displays Google search topic trends for "Wells Fargo Account Fraud Scandal" and "Wells Fargo Scandal" from 2013 January to 2018 December.
 The first row shows the google search volume of the topic "Wells Fargo Account Fraud Scandal" from users across the U.S. (left) and Californian users (right), respectively.
-The second row shows the google search volume of the term "Wells Fargo Scandal" from U.S. users (left) and Californian users (right), respectively.
-The Google search index is normalized to 100, which is the index value when the topic has the highest search intensity volume.
+The second row shows the google search volume of the term "Wells Fargo Scandal" from U.S. users (left) and Californian users (right).
+The Google search index is normalized to 100, the index value when the topic has the highest search intensity volume.